Zakarid dynasty: 11th-12th Centuries

-The dynasty was of Armenians or Kurdish origins.
-The first historically traceable Zakarid was Khosrov.
-When the David IV of Georgia liberated Lori from the Seljuq grip, the Zakarids came to be vassals of the House of Orbeli.
+The first historically traceable Zakarid was Khosrov Zakarian in the early 11th century.
+During the next hundred years the Zakarids became vassals of the Bagrationi kings, and gained prominence at the Georgian court.
+In the 1120s, David IV of Georgia liberated parts of Armenia (Lori Province) from the grip of the Seljuk Empire, starting a period of Georgian political domination of about a hundred years, while Armenians became prominent in trade and among the urban populations of Gori and Tbilisi.
+The Zakarids became vassals of the House of Orbeli.
 Under George III of Georgia, Sargis Zakarian was appointed as governor of the Armenian city of Ani in 1161, however it was soon recaptured by the Shaddadids.
 In 1177, the Zakarids supported the monarchy against the insurgents during the rebellion of Prince Demna and the Orbeli family.
 The uprising was suppressed, and George III persecuted his opponents and elevated the Zakarids.
-Sargis was granted Lori during the reign of the Tamar of Georgia in 1186.
+Sargis was granted Lori during the reign of the Tamar of Georgia in 1186, starting a long period during which the Zakarids held some of the highest positions at the Georgian court, such as Atabeg (Governor General) and Amirspasalar (Commander-in-Chief of the Georgian army).